Heroku Connect Logging and Maintenance Operations

 Field definition changes can delay synchronization with Heroku Connect if not coordinated properly.

-Heroku Connect does not automatically change the table schema in PostgreSQL after you’ve changed the corresponding field definition in Salesforce.
-This is because attempting to change the field may result in data loss or corruption.
+Heroku Connect doesn’t automatically change the table schema in PostgreSQL after you’ve changed the corresponding field definition in Salesforce.
+This is because attempting to change the field can result in data loss or corruption.

 After changing a field in Salesforce, users must edit the object mapping in Heroku Connect to trigger an update to the PostgreSQL table schema by Heroku Connect.
-In simpler cases, all users need to do is click Edit
+In simpler cases, all that users must do is click Edit

 for the mapping and then click Save

 .
-In more complex cases, users will need to deselect the field, save the mapping, edit the mapping again, and then re-add the field.
-This will cause Connect to drop the column, re-add it, and load the data back into the column.
+In more complex cases, users must deselect the field, save the mapping, edit the mapping again, and then re-add the field.
+This causes Connect to drop the column, re-add it, and load the data back into the column.

 Simpler cases include extending or shortening the length of a field.
 More complex cases include changing the types of fields.